juanjosepalacios/ANT.Gaussian/README.md

 # ANT.Gaussian
 New version with implementations of SOC and spin rotations by Wynand Dednam It also works both with intel and PGI compilers.
 No need to maintain two versions.
 Just set your enviroments variables.

+I am changing this intentionally for learning purposes